PRASANNA-416/PRASANNA-416/README.md

 - 👋 Hi, I’m Prasanna
-- 👀 I’m interested in Deep Learning
+- 👀 I’m interested in
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on Open Source
 - 📫 How to reach me by email - prasannapm416@gmail.com